Frankie’s Bride Cake

 - ASSORTED CANDIES: Large marshmallow, black raspberry candies, black shoestring licorice, green Jordan almond, red shoestring licorice, red colored sugar, red raspberry candy, green sour gummy stars, candy corn, large black spice gumdrops and black licorice pastels

 - Prepare cake mix according to package directions.
-Pour batter into two greased and floured 9-in. x 5-in. loaf pans.
+Pour batter into two greased and floured 9x5-in. loaf pans.

-- Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool.
-Place cakes end-to-end on a 22-in. x 8-in. covered board.
+Place cakes end-to-end on a 22x8-in. covered board.

 - In a large bowl, cream butter and shortening until light and fluffy.
 Beat in 6 cups confectioners' sugar, milk, vanilla and salt.
 Beat in enough remaining confectioners' sugar to achieve spreading consistency.
 Set aside 1/4 cup white frosting for hair.
 Remove 3 cups frosting; tint purple.
 Tint remaining frosting green.